 - A timeline including an expected date to submit manuscripts to the PJE (see typical timeline at the end of this document).

 As you plan an issue, please keep in mind that each special issue allows for 152 pages.
-This equates to 260 double-spaced manuscript pages, and generally allows for 7-8 articles, depending on length.
+This equates to 260 double-spaced manuscript pages (and includes abstracts, tables, graphs, references), and generally allows for 7 articles and an introduction, depending on length.

 Proposals for each themed issue are reviewed for acceptance by PJE editorial staff and by appropriate members of the Peabody Journal of Education Editorial Board.